Care UK’s unique approach to healthcare provision in the justice system.

 Substance misuse services: Our teams provide a full range of substance misuse services: independent, voluntary and NHS-based.

-Mental health services: We also provide primary and secondary mental health services and are particularly proud of our in-depth and successful work with service users at HMP Grendon and HMP Frankland who have dangerous and severe personality disorders.
+Mental health services: We also provide primary and secondary mental health services and are particularly proud of our in-depth and successful work with patients who have a variety of mental health needs and personality disorders.

 What makes Care UK innovative in this sector?

 Our offender health services make full use of the latest technology to ensure that service users receive the best care within the shortest timescales, all while ensuring the safety and security of the prison and prisoner.
 Technology has proved of particular value in supporting service users in more remote prisons, such as HMP Isle of Wight.

 In traditional prisons there are three core pathways: primary care, substance misuse and mental health.
 A patient entering the prison will be referred into one, two or all three of these pathways, however, these strands of care will run alongside each other and be delivered by different teams, with little, if any crossover.

 Care UK developed an innovative wellbeing model that moves away from this disease-led model of the past to one based on a holistic approach that draws upon the key elements of a person’s health and wellbeing, namely:

 - Mental health